qidezhzh-coder/ecg-arrhythmia-classifier/README.md

 [4] P. de Chazal, M. O'Dwyer, and R. B. Reilly, "Automatic classification of heartbeats using ECG morphology and heartbeat interval features," *IEEE Transactions on Biomedical Engineering*, vol. 51, no. 7, pp. 1196–1206, Jul.
 2004, doi: 10.1109/TBME.2004.827359.

-[5] Association for the Advancement of Medical Instrumentation, *Testing and Reporting Performance Results of Cardiac Rhythm and ST Segment Measurement Algorithms*, AAMI EC57, Arlington, VA, 1998.
+[5] A. L. Goldberger, Z. D. Goldberger, and A. Shvilkin, *Goldberger's Clinical Electrocardiography: A Simplified Approach*, 9th ed.
+Philadelphia, PA: Elsevier, 2017.

 [6] P. S. Hamilton and W. J. Tompkins, "Quantitative investigation of QRS detection rules using the MIT/BIH arrhythmia database," *IEEE Transactions on Biomedical Engineering*, vol. 33, no. 12, pp. 1157–1165, Dec.
 1986, doi: 10.1109/TBME.1986.325695.

+[7] A. V. Oppenheim and R. W. Schafer, *Discrete-Time Signal Processing*, 3rd ed.
+Upper Saddle River, NJ: Prentice Hall, 2009.

+[8] Association for the Advancement of Medical Instrumentation, *Testing and Reporting Performance Results of Cardiac Rhythm and ST Segment Measurement Algorithms*, AAMI EC57, Arlington, VA, 1998.

-[7] P. D. Welch, "The use of fast Fourier transform for the estimation of power spectra: A method based on time averaging over short, modified periodograms," *IEEE Transactions on Audio and Electroacoustics*, vol. 15, no. 2, pp. 70–73, Jun.
+[9] P. D. Welch, "The use of fast Fourier transform for the estimation of power spectra," *IEEE Transactions on Audio and Electroacoustics*, vol. 15, no. 2, pp. 70–73, Jun.
 1967, doi: 10.1109/TAU.1967.1161901.

-[8] N. V. Chawla, K. W. Bowyer, L. O. Hall, and W. P. Kegelmeyer, "SMOTE: Synthetic Minority Over-sampling Technique," *Journal of Artificial Intelligence Research*, vol. 16, pp. 321–357, Jun.
-2002, doi: 10.1613/jair.953.

-[9] S. M. Lundberg and S.-I. Lee, "A unified approach to interpreting model predictions," in *Advances in Neural Information Processing Systems*, vol. 30, 2017.
-[Online].
-Available: https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html
+[10] L. Breiman, "Random Forests," *Machine Learning*, vol. 45, no. 1, pp. 5–32, Oct.
+2001, doi: 10.1023/A:1010933404324.

 ---